-Our platform technology for targeting necrosis has the potential to meet a wide still unmet medical need in a wide range of medical conditions involving necrosis – such as strokes and heart attacks.
-Coretag's first product is related to cancer.
+Our platform technology has the potential to not only greatly improve the quality of (cancer)treatment, but to meet a wide still unmet medical need in a wide range of medical conditions involving necrosis – such as strokes and heart attacks.

 After 6 years of pre-clinical research Coretag developed the first platform technology to target necrotic tissue in living human.
 We are moving fast: A full clinical development plan for NC-Scan, including location selection, is available.

 Coretag aims to launch NC-Scan for use in patients in 2021.
 Because of relative short time to market and revenues of NC-Scan Coretag focus on bringing NC-Scan to market and parallel development of therapeutic pipelines.
 The FDA and EMA registration of our diagnostic tool, the NC-Scan is an important step for the speed of the development and registration of our therapeutic radioligands.

 Clinical Development & Trials for registration will in a short time take place in world leading cancer institutes.

 Coretag has its origins in the Netherlands.
 In 2019 Coretag’s Head Office is based in Innovation Park Basel, Switserland.
 We strive to launch an international pipeline of production development